 - Sign in to Wowza Streaming Cloud.

 - Click the Live Streams menu, and then click Add Live Stream.

 - On the Live Stream Setup page, enter a Live Stream Name, choose a Broadcast Location, and then click Next.

 - On the Video Source and Transcoder Settings page, select Other RTMP as the camera or encoder you want to use to connect to Wowza Streaming Cloud.

 - Specify how the encoder will communicate with Wowza Streaming Cloud: Select Push Stream if your encoder will push the stream to Wowza Streaming Cloud or select Pull Stream if your encoder requires that Wowza Streaming Cloud pull the stream the encoder.

 - Do one of the following:

 - For push streams, select Push directly to Wowza Streaming Cloud to send the stream to the transcoder at the live stream's Broadcast Location.

-If you have problems with the direct connection to Wowza Streaming Cloud, select Push to a stream source to route the stream through a CDN endpoint that offers reduced latency between your encoder and the Wowza Streaming Cloud transcoder.
+If you have problems with the direct connection to Wowza Streaming Cloud, select Push to a stream source to route the stream through a CDN endpoint as an alternative.

 - For pull streams, enter the encoder's Source URL.
 See the encoder's user guide for information about its URL.
 The hostname or IP address in the URL must be publicly accessible.
 If authentication information, such as username and password, is included in the source URL, it can only contain alphanumeric, period (.), underscore (_), and hyphen (-) characters.